 - Hold the Control key to change only the radius and keep the angle fixed.

-- Hold the Option key to change only the angle and keep the radius fixed.
+- Hold the Option (Mac OS) or Alt (Windows) key to change only the angle and keep the radius fixed.

 - Adjust the bending of the gear sides by dragging a handle at the middle of a cog.